fossabot/device-management/docs/errata.md

 iOS 17 also mistakenly forbade multiple private network payloads in a single profile.

+### mdm/checkin/authenticate.yaml

+Starting in iOS 13 and macOS 10.15 UDID is optional because User Enrollments do not return UUIDs.

+Starting is iOS 13 and macOS 10.15 Enrollment ID is optional because Device Enrollments only return UUIDs.

 ## iOS 17 / macOS 14

 ### mdm/profiles/com.apple.education.yaml